XJTU-WXY/DrugGENIUS/README.md

 Use `check_novelty.py`
 - Common arguments
   - `-i` | `--input`: Path of input directory containing *_prop.json files.
 Default: `./result/generated_ligands/`
+  - `-o` | `--output`: Path of input directory containing *_prop.json files.
+Default: `./result/novelty_checking/`
   - `-t` | `--threshold`: Tanimoto similarity threshold.
 Default: `0.6`
     > The lower the threshold is, the more patent molecules will be searched, and the slower the search speed will be.
   - `-f` | `--fp_database`: Path of FPSim2 reference database.
 Default: `./fpsim2_fingerprints.h5`.
   - `-d` | `--device`: Device to use.
 Default: `cpu`.
     > GPU is also supported, just set to `cuda`.
 In a multi-GPU environment, specify the order of GPU to be used, such as `cuda:1`.
-  - `--proc`: Number of parallel processes.
+  - `--threads`: Number of threads.
 Default value is the total number of CPU cores on the device.
 Not avaliable when `--device` is set to `cuda`.

+### 📊 Affinity Prediction
+Compared with traditional molecular docking, a number of affinity prediction methods based on deep learning have emerged, which can efficiently and accurately predict affinity scores.
+DrugGENIUS currently includes an efficient implementation of transformerCPI2.0 and will support more models in the future.

+**TODO**

 ### 🗃 Clustering
 When working with a large number of generated ligands, clustering based on molecular fingerprints is a good strategy to identify candidates for further study.
 DrugGENIUS supports filtering molecules based on specified property criteria, followed by dimensionality reduction and clustering using t-SNE and the Louvain algorithm.
 The process produces both a detailed report table and a visualized clustering plot.